2024 Harehills riot

 On 18 July 2024, a riot took place in the Harehills area of Leeds, West Yorkshire, England.

 The incident was triggered by a dispute over four children of a Romani family being taken into care by social services and police.
 The situation escalated as residents, angry and filming the police, gathered, forcing the police to retreat.
 The unrest involved violent confrontations between local residents and police officers, resulting in the overturning of a police car, the torching of a double-decker bus, a bonfire of debris blocking a main road and widespread disorder in the streets.

-It was widely claimed on social media that the agitators were of Muslim background, predominantly from the Pakistani community that lives in the area, but reliable sources point out that the incident originated in the Romani community and the rioters came from a variety of backgrounds and not just Pakistani.
+It was widely claimed on social media that the agitators were of Muslim background, predominantly from the Pakistani community that lives in the area, but reliable sources point out that the incident originated in the Romani community and the rioters came from a variety of backgrounds, including those of Pakistani origin.

 The first arrests followed within days of the riot, and the first prison sentences for those involved were handed out in October 2024.
 By April 2025, 74 arrests had been made, 24 people charged with offences relating to the disorder, nine people had been jailed and four juveniles had received non-custodial sentences.

 Background

 Harehills is a diverse working class suburb of Leeds, with significant populations of Romani and Pakistani residents.
 In 2020, it was described as the second most socio-economically deprived area in Leeds.

 Earlier in 2024, Leeds Children’s Services had presented claims to family court that a baby had been injured, and that the family might attempt to take the children out of the country.
 The judge ruled that the children should be taken into care to prevent this, and placed with extended family in order to keep the children together.
 The removal and placement was criticised by the barrister for the Children and Family Court Advisory and Support Service, claiming that inadequate time was allowed for them to visit and assess safety issues.

-Harehills has seen civil unrest before with a riot in the same area in 2001 after police were accused of being "heavy handed" in their arrest of a British Asian man over a driving offence.
+Harehills has seen civil unrest before with a riot in the same area in 2001 after police were accused of being "heavy handed" in their arrest of an Asian man over a driving offence.
 The community is considered to be diverse, and where Leeds' Roma community is mostly based, described by a resident as: "Romanian, Gypsy, Pakistani, Asian – this is what it means to be from Harehills".